 - Meets the modern art museum requirement of having at least one Calder.

 World's Largest Amoco Sign: A giant sign of some sort has been at 981 S. Skinker since 1932.
 The sign was updated in late 2019, but it looks pretty much as it has since the 1970s.
-Current sign is 40 feet high and 60 feet wide.
-As my good friend Red said "That's just a really big sign . . . you could probably see it from space".
+The current sign is 40 feet high and 60 feet wide.
+As my good friend Red once said, "That's just a really big sign . . . you could probably see it from space".

 Food: I truly believe that good food is to be had in every sizable city in this country, though in River City it took a little while.

 - All this talk about spätzle, made you hungry?
-Then click on this link the find my family's spätzle recipe.
+Then click on this link to find my family's spätzle recipe.
 Guten Appetit!